Otilia Cazimir: Communist period and legacy

 Cazimir won the Romanian Academy's prize in 1927, the Femina Prize (1928), the national prize for poetry (1937) and the Romanian Writers' Society prize (1942).
 She was a successful children's writer (Jucării, 1938; Baba Iarna intră-n sat, 1954), and published her memoirs as Prietenii mei scriitori... in 1960.
 Her poetry dated after 1944, when the Romanian Communist Party began its ascent to power, is often marked by prevailing socialist realist norms; the communist regime awarded her the Order of Labor in 1954.
-Some of her poems were set to music by composers such as Rodica Sutzu.
+Some of her poems were set to music by composers such as Rodica Sutzu and Elise Popovici.

 Cazimir translated French literature (Guy de Maupassant) as well as Russian and Soviet (Maxim Gorky, Aleksandr Kuprin, Anton Chekhov, Konstantin Fedin, Arkady Gaidar).
 Finding her standard poems to be "typically feminine", Eugen Lovinescu labeled her as "gracious and minor".
 She died in Iași; her house there has been a museum since 1972, and includes the office where she wrote, portraits and local landscapes, her eyeglasses and inkwell, manuscripts and a library replete with signed books.

 She died in Iași in 1967, and was buried at the city's Eternitatea Cemetery.